 I am writing to you in order to submit my application for the Area Sales Manager position with Lewis Enterprises, as advertised on CV-Library.
 Please find enclosed my CV, application form and references for your consideration.

-Having read through the job description and knowing the strong reputation of your company, this opportunity is of great interest to me.
-As you will see from my CV, I have extensive experience in business-to-business sales and a demonstrable track record that I feel will make me a strong candidate for the role.
+Having read the job description and knowing the strong reputation that your company has, this opportunity is of great interest to me.
+As you will see from my CV, I have extensive experience in B2B sales and a successful track record that I feel will make me a strong candidate for the role.
 My key strengths include:

 - Consistently exceeding sales targets